XinjianOUYANG/UNet-ST7/README.md

 Folder *evaluation* is the dataset used for testing models.

-u_net.py includes our code t build a U-net and testing functions.
+u_net.py includes our codes to build a U-net and testing functions.